 S4.17 Each Grand Praetor shall file annually with the Executive Director a report of the activities and status of each chapter in his Province after having made an official visit to the chapter.
 He shall convene at least once in each year a meeting of representatives of all chapters in his Province and file a report thereof with the Executive Director.
 He shall appoint to serve at his pleasure a Chapter Advisor or Advisors for each active chapter in his Province to assist him in the performance of his duties in supervising such chapter.
 He shall designate an undergraduate member of the Grand Council in accordance with the provisions of Section 4.23.
 The expenses of the Grand Praetor, and of the Praetorial college to meet once each year exclusive of and in addition to any meeting at Grand Chapter, Grand Council or Leadership Training Workshop, shall be paid by the Fraternity according to procedures determined by the Executive Committee.

 E4.17-1 Each Grand Praetor and each Chapter Advisor is expected to attend the next session of the Leadership Training Workshop following his appointment.
-Expenses shall be reimbursed by the Fraternity under guidelines established by the Executive Committee and the Education and Leadership Board, provided the Grand Praetor or Chapter Advisor is in attendance for the complete Workshop program.
+Expenses shall be reimbursed by the Fraternity under guidelines established by the Executive Committee, provided the Grand Praetor or Chapter Advisor is in attendance for the complete Workshop program.

 E4.17-2 The Grand Consul may appoint an Assistant Grand Praetor in any Province, with the concurrence of the Executive Committee.
 An Assistant Grand Praetor shall have such powers and duties as authorized in his appointment; however, he shall not be a member of the Grand Council.

-E4.17-3 Unless otherwise provided, an Assistant Grand Praetor appointed as stated above shall be entitled to reimbursement as provided in the Grand Quaestor’s Policy and may attend the annual Grand Praetor’s meeting or the Balfour Leadership Training Workshop if the Grand Praetor is unable to attend.
+E4.17-3 Unless otherwise provided, an Assistant Grand Praetor appointed as stated above shall be entitled to reimbursement as provided in the Grand Quaestor’s Policy and may attend the annual Grand Praetor’s meeting or the Transformational Leaders Workshop if the Grand Praetor is unable to attend.

 S4.18 The Grand Tribune shall be the spiritual and fellowship advisor of the Fraternity.
 He shall encourage and promote the attainment by members of the Virtues upon which the Fraternity was founded.
 He shall report to regular meetings of the Grand Chapter.
 His expenses shall be paid by the Fraternity according to procedures determined by the Executive Committee.